Maharshi-Adiraju/productradio/agentic-ai/frequency03.md

-# ⚒️ Dynamic Tooling — The Tool Use Pattern
+# 📡 Transmission 3: Dynamic Tooling — The Tool Use Pattern

 In traditional workflows, intelligence ends at the answer.
 But agentic products go further.
 They don’t just think; they **act**.